 Gross motor movement is a huge help to get their brain back in gear for the next set of lessons.

-My daughter cried way too much our first year of homeschooling, because I just didn’t realize she was not ready to learn math facts.
+My daughter cried way too much in our first year of homeschooling because I just didn’t realize she was not ready to learn math facts.

 Her brain would just not bend that way.
 I had to back off.